to a friend.

 - Only add images that are your own or that have a copyright that allows you to use them (i.e. public domain or creative commons).

 Reviews should cover books which are currently available to buy on either Amazon or Book Depository.
-The recommended word length for a review is under 600 words and it should address most, if not all of the following points (the preview snippet should include points 1,2 & 5):
+The recommended word length for a review is around 600 words and it should address most, if not all of the following points (the preview snippet should include points 1,2 & 5):

 - Who is this book aimed at (scholars, students, general enthusiasts, young readers etc.) and does it succeed or not in that aim?